Stealing Personal Data from Thousands of AXA Singapore: Who is to Blame?

-The life insurance company had since sent out e-mails to notify their customers of the breach which left their e-mail addresses, mobile numbers and dates of birth exposed.
+The life insurance company had since sent out e-mails to notify their customers of the breach.
+Apparently, customers’ e-mail addresses, mobile numbers, and dates of birth are now at risk.

 In the e-mail, AXA’s data protection officer Eric Lelyon said: “We wish to inform you that because of a recent cyber attack, personal data belonging to about 5,400 of our customers, past and present, on our Health Portal was compromised.”

-Fortunately, no other personal information like name, NRIC number, address, credit card or bank details, health status, claims history or marital status were leaked.
+Fortunately, there was no leaking of other personal information like name, NRIC number, address, credit card or bank details, health status, claims history or marital status.

 AXA Singapore chief executive officer Jean Drouffe said the firm takes customer privacy very seriously and apologised for the breach.
 He also assured customers that the firm’s Health Portal “is now secure”.

-However, he did not reveal when the cyber attack occurred and when it was discovered.
+However, he did not reveal when the cyber attack occurred and when he had discovered it.

-“A thorough review of our IT systems is underway.
-No financial or health data was compromised,” he assured.
+“A thorough review of our IT systems is underway,” he assured.

 Drouffe also said the compromised data, by themselves, will not result in any case of identity theft.

-Customers are, however, advised to be vigilant against phishing, most commonly via e-mail, to trick victims into disclosing their credentials.
+However, he advised customers to be vigilant against phishing, most commonly via e-mail, to trick victims into disclosing their credentials.

-AXA has since made a police report, and advised customers to do the same if they had inadvertently disclosed personal data as a result of phishing attempts in the last few months as it could be connected to the AXA hacking incident.
+AXA has since made a police report, and advised customers to do the same if they had inadvertently disclosed personal data as a result of phishing attempts in the last few months.
+It could have connections to the AXA hacking incident.